-We then define that if gap{query} is 0, then the individual cannot be identified as there are other individuals in the panel that have the matching genotypes.
-If $0 < gap{query} \le 1$, then the individual might be vulnerable with auxiliary data such as gender or ethnicity, because he/she is in the top 5 macthing individuals.
-If $1 < gap{query} \le 2$, then the individual is vulnerable as we can identify him/her with 1 to 2 fold difference between him/her and the second best match.
-Lastly, if $gap{query} > 2$, then the individual is extremely vulnerable with more than 2 fold difference between him/her and the second best match.
-Detailed flowchart of the linking attack is in Figure 5a).
+We then defined that if $gap{query}$ is 0, then the individual cannot be identified as there are other individuals in the panel that have the matching genotypes.
+If $0 < gap{query} \le 1$ , then the individual might be vulnerable with auxiliary data such as gender or ethnicity, because he/she is in the top five matching individuals.
+If $1 < gap{query} \le 2$ , then the individual is vulnerable as we can identify him/her with a one- to two-fold difference between him/her and the second best match.
+Lastly, if $gap{query} > 2$ , then the individual is extremely vulnerable with more than a two-fold difference between him/her and the second best match.
+A detailed flowchart of the linking attack is shown in Figure 5a.

-We find that NA12878 is extremely vulnerable even at the lowest sampled coverages for Hi-C and RNA-Seq data (Figure 5b).
-More interestingly between around 1.1 and 10 billion basepairs, the Hi-C data exhibits higher linking accuracy than WGS data, consistent with the previous observation of pmi shown in Figure 3a.
-The total of coverage of ChIP-Seq data compared to Hi-C and RNA-Seq is quite low (SI Table I).
-However, the linking accuracy of ChIP-Seq is as good as Hi-C and WGS (Figure 5b), which shows extreme vulnerability of individuals with respect to release of such small amount of data.
-More strikingly, attacker can link NA12878 by using the reads of single-cell RNA-Seq data, which cover a small portion of the genome in a single cell (Figure 5d).
-We then added the variants of NA12878's parents to the 1000 genomes genotype panel and repeated the linking attack.
-We found that although NA12878 is still extremely vulnrebale to re-identification in the presence of her parents in the database, the second best matching individuals are her parents (SI Figure 2).
-This shows that using the metric gap, an adversary can also identify individuals related to the target individual.
+We found that NA12878 was extremely vulnerable even at the lowest sampled coverage for Hi-C and RNA-Seq data (Figure 5b).
+Interestingly, between $\sim$ 1.1 and 10 billion base pairs, the Hi-C data exhibited higher linking accuracy than the WGS data, consistent with the previous observation of pmi shown in Figure 3a.
+The total coverage of ChIP-Seq data compared to Hi-C and RNA-Seq data was quite low (SI Table I).
+However, the linking accuracy of ChIP-Seq was as good as Hi-C and WGS (Figure 5b), showing extreme vulnerability of individuals with respect to a release of a small amount of data.
+More strikingly, the attacker can link NA12878 by using the reads of single-cell RNA-Seq data, which cover a small portion of the genome in a single cell (Figure 5d).
+We then added the variants of NA12878s parents to the 1,000 Genomes genotype panel and repeated the linking attack.
+We found that although NA12878 was still extremely vulnerable to re-identification with the presence of her parents in the database, the second-best matching individuals were her parents (SI Figure 2).
+This shows that, using the metric gap, an adversary can also identify individuals related to the target individual.

-2.6 Individual's genome can be accurately approximated from publicly available data by imputation
+2.6 An individuals genome can be accurately approximated from publicly available data by imputation

-To answer the question whether an attacker can correctly assemble an individual's variants by only using the reads from ChIP-Seq and RNA-Seq experiments, we impute variants by using IM-PUTE2 [31, 32, 33] and the variants called from ChIP-Seq and RNA-Seq experiments.
+To determine whether an attacker can correctly assemble an individuals variants by only using the reads from ChIP-Seq and RNA-Seq experiments, we imputed variants by using IMPUTE2 [31, 32, 33] and the variants called from ChIP-Seq and RNA-Seq experiments.
 We then collected all the called and imputed variants in a set.
-Although imputed variants do not contribute to the information due to high correlation with the called variants (SI Methods and SI Figure 3), total number of captured variants increases significantly (Figure 6a).
-By using shallow squencing data of ChIP-Seq and RNA-Seq, we were able to call and impute variants almost as many as the gold standard variants.
+Although imputed variants did not contribute to the information due to high correlation with the called variants (SI Methods and SI Figure 3), the total number of captured variants increased significantly (SI Methods and SI Figure 3), total number of captured variants increases significantly (Figure 6a).
+By using shallow sequencing data of ChIP-Seq and RNA-Seq, we were able to call and impute almost as many variants as the gold standard.

-We then ask the question if we can infer potentially sensitive phenotypes from these variants.
-Figure 6b shows a small set of example variants associated with physical traits such as eye color, hair color or freckles.
-Many of these variants are in the called set of Hi-C, ChIP-Seq and RNA-Seq data.
-Number of variants associted with traits further increases with imputation as expected.
+We then tested if we could infer potentially sensitive phenotypes from these variants.
+Figure 6b shows a small set of example variants associated with physical traits such as eye color, hair color, or freckles.
+Many of these variants are in the called set of Hi-C, ChIP-Seq, and RNA-Seq data.
+The number of variants associated with traits further increased with imputation as expected.

-2.7 Toy model for estimation of amount of leaked data without variant calling
+2.7 Toy model for estimating the amount of leaked data without variant calling